 - I believe that laws designed to stimulate the development of a particular territory should be adapted to specific breakthrough projects.
-It is for them to adjust the regulatory framework.
-It's like a question about a chicken and an egg - which is primary: a project or conditions.
-In my opinion, the project is the primary one.
-And for projects, different forms of support and preferences can be created.
-It is very important to see how skillfully the federal agencies and the government as a whole work when selecting projects for the establishment of TOSER.
-This is the first.
+It is for them that the regulatory framework needs to be adjusted.
+It's like the question of a chicken and an egg - which comes first: the project or the conditions.
+In my opinion, the project is primary.
+And for projects, various forms of support and preferences can be created.
+It is very important to see how skillfully the federal departments and the government will work in the selection of projects for the creation of PSEDA.
+This is the first thing.

 In this regard, I believe that in the TOSER Act, an insufficient role is assigned to the management company of the territory.
 This company in the logic of the law only provides the conditions for residents.
 It would be much more effective to create a Far Eastern corporation for the active formation of projects and their development.
 That is, do not wait, but act, create.
 For the time it took to promote the law on TACER, such a corporation could prepare projects.
 And for the management of territories to create subsidiaries together with the regions.

-Third, resources for supporting TACER in the sphere of creating facilities and infrastructure for them at the expense of the federal budget for the coming years are very small.
-The Ministry of Development of the Far East has the opportunity to allocate only 42 billion rubles for three years to support infrastructure facilities for priority investment projects and TSEG.
-Therefore, it is hoped that not so much this support, and preferences themselves will be attractive for investors.
+Third, the resources for supporting PSEDA in the field of creating facilities and infrastructure for them at the expense of the federal budget for the coming years are very small.
+The Ministry of Development of the Far East has the ability to distribute only 42 billion rubles for three years to support infrastructure facilities for priority investment projects and PSEDA.
+Therefore, one has to hope that not so much this support, but the preferences themselves, will be attractive to investors.

 - Can the initiative to allocate one hectare of land to the Far-Easterners and everyone who wants to live in the Far East bring the result to life?